MCCI Catena® 4610 Integrated Node for LoRaWAN® technology

 - The environmental monitoring system ("M102"): assembled unit for monitoring one or more external Dallas Semiconductor "One Wire" sensors and/or a soil humidity/temperature sensor, with screw terminals, 350 mAh LiPo battery, and whip antenna; for mounting in Stephenson screen (not included).
 Note that the BME280 sensor is not suitable for use in condensing environments.

 For assembled units, variant codes select dedicated antennas for US915/AS923/AU915, EU868, or IN866 operation.
-Some models are available with U.FL or SMA connectors for use with external antenna.
+Models are available with U.FL connectors for use with external antenna.
+SMA connectors can be mounted by special order.
 Contact us for more details.

 Volume discounts and custom variants are available.
 Contact MCCI via email (firstname.lastname@example.org) for assistance.